 - People are hit in the back and chest with an ax.

 - Picking a bullet out of a wound.

 Going into Don't Kill It, I was a little weary.
-After watching the film, though, I have to say that this is a movie that all horror fans should watch.
-Don't be stupid like I was and turned off that the main star is Dolph Lundgren because you're in for one wild ride.
-This is ultra violent, at times insane and pretty damn funny.
+After watching the movie, though, I have to say that this is a movie that all horror fans should watch.
+Don't be stupid like I was and turned off that the main star is Dolph Lundgren because you're in for one hell of a ride.
+This is ultra-violent, at times insane and pretty damn funny.
 The acting is also pretty good.
 Where the movie suffers is that when it's not dishing out the gore, it is a little slow and the movie is smothered with a lot of cheese.
 Still, I recommend that you watch Don't Kill It.